-When this bit is a '1', the modem will be in a 'powersave' mode in which the internal filters, the Rx bit and Clock extraction circuits and the Tx o/p buffer will be disabled, and the TXOP pin will be connected to V{BIAS} through a high value resistance.
-The Xtal Clock oscillator and the μ C interface logic will continue to operate.
+When this bit is a '1', the modem will be in a 'powersave' mode in which the internal filters, the Rx bit and Clock extraction circuits and the Tx o/p buffer will be disabled, and the TXOP pin will be connected to $V{BIAS}$ through a high value resistance.
+If the PSBias or PSBiXt bit patterns are set in the Command Register, the $V{BIAS}$ and Xtal/Clock circuits will be powersaved in accordance with the description in section 5.4.2.
 Setting the PSAVE bit to '0' restores power to all of the chip circuitry.
 Note that the internal filters will take about 2 bit times to settle after the PSAVE bit is taken from '1' to '0'.